Rossimac/golf-scoreboard/README.md

 # golf-scoreboard

 # About
 A scraper of http://www.espn.com/golf/leaderboard (e.g. The Masters, but will work for any competition on a given week).
-Built using a web API with minimal API, ASP.NET Core, and .NET 6.
+Built using a web API with minimal API, ASP.NET Core, .NET 6 and docker compose support.

 Based on https://github.com/loisaidasam/the-masters-api